NickCMoore/eldoria-text-adventure/README.md

 As the app was developed for the terminal environment, extensive design elements or colour schemes were not relevant.
 However, Colorama was utilised strategically to introduce subtle color enhancements to certain aspects of the game.
 This was done to ensure that crucial information or specific sections of the application would stand out and be easily distinguishable for the user within the terminal interface.

+# Current Features

+## Game Introduction

+Description: Welcomes players to the Eldoria Text Adventure.
+User Interaction: Prompts users to enter their name and choose a difficulty level.
+Purpose: Sets the stage for the adventure and gathers initial player input.

+## Crossroads

+Description: Presents players with the crossroads, allowing them to choose different paths.
+User Interaction: Players can choose paths, check their backpack, view their score, or quit the game.
+Purpose: Serves as a central hub for navigation and decision-making, linking to various game elements.

+## Town Path

+Description: Simulates the player's encounter in the bustling town of Eldoria.
+User Interaction: Offers choices to visit the following areas:
+- Potion Shop - Provides a health potion as a gift, impacting the player's health.
+- Explore the Market Square - Presents encounters, such as encountering a pickpocket, impacting the player's health
+- Talk to the Mysterious Merchant - Presents a puzzle for the player to solve, offering a bonus upon successful completion.
+Purpose: Introduces town-specific encounters, decisions, and puzzles.

+## Desert Path

+Description: Simulates the player's journey through the scorching desert.
+User Interaction: Allows the player to choose actions such:
+- Search for an oasis - Players make decisions impacting their health and progress.
+- Navigate sand dunes - Player has to solve a word puzzle.
+- Rest in the shade - Player's health recovers.
+Purpose: Presents a unique environment with distinct challenges and decisions.

+## Game Over

+Description: Displays when the player completes all paths or decides to quit the game.
+User Interaction: Prompts the player to decide whether to continue playing or exit the game.
+Purpose: Wraps up the game, showcases the final score, and potentially updates the leaderboard.

+## Leaderboard

+Description: Displays the leaderboard with the top 10 scores.
+User Interaction: Allows players to view their final score and compare it with other players.
+Purpose: Recognises player achievements and provides a competitive aspect to the game.

 [Back to top](<#contents>)